KabbAmine/unite-cmus/README.md

 ## Notes

 Thanks to Bram Moolenaar for creating the best piece of software in the world :heart:
-Thanks to @Shougo for the wonderful unite.
+Thanks to @shougo for the wonderful unite.
 Thanks to you if you're using unite-cmus.

 ## License